csachs/tunable/README.md

 Cryptographic hashing is based upon the SHA-512 hash of a canonicalized DER based serialization of the tunables.

 ## Stability
-Warning, this library is alpha software, whose interface is subject to change without notice!
+Warning, this library is beta software, whose interface is subject to change without notice!

 No guarantees yet on binary formats, hash stability or such!